 The idea of a "positive" or "negative" stereotype is complicated and subjective.
 Someone may be proud or comfortable with an identity or aspect of self that is associated with their gender and they may experience that as positive, while someone else may experience that same aspect about themselves as something that is negative and limiting.
-Any stereotype some may interpret as "positive" can be experienced as limiting or confining by others
+Any stereotype whether it is something that most would interpret as "positive" can be experienced as limiting or confining by others.